Vegan Strawberry Cake

 - Using a food processor or blender, blend the freeze dried strawberries into a powder.
 Set aside.

-- Using your hand mixer or stand mixer, beat the vegan butter and shortening together until creamy.
+- Using your hand mixer or stand mixer with the paddle attachment, beat the softened vegan butter until creamy.
 Gradually add the powdered sugar, 1/2 cup at a time, until all the powdered sugar is mixed in.

 - Now add in the strawberry powder and mix in.
 With the mixer on low speed, add in the vanilla and 2-3 tablespoons of soy milk as needed to thin the frosting to a desirable consistency.
 If it gets too thin, add more powdered sugar.
 If it's too thick, add more milk until it's just right.

-- Once the cakes are completely cooled, frost and enjoy!
+- Once the cakes are completely cooled, frost, decorate with more strawberries and enjoy!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Read my full disclosure here